pmb-7684/Data_Mining_Clustering_Project_4/README.md

 The process for k-means begins with deciding on the number of clusters in the data.
 There are 16 districts (or neighborhoods) that are now labeled 0 - 15.

 #### elbow method
 Rather than guessing on the number of clusters, the elbow method was used.
 This method plots the variance based on the number of clusters.
 The bend in the elbow is selected as the optimal number of clusters.
 It represents where adding more clusters does not change the sum squared distance of each point to its centroid.
 Pick the k value, where the average distance falls.
 Based on the elbow chart below, there is a sudden fall in average distance at the best number of clusters is 2, 3, 4, and 5.
 The value of k can be subjective.

+Below, k-means was computed for k = 2,3,4,5,6,7,8,9 and 10.
+The neighborhood by cluster and their average distance.
+The average distance was computed using the following `  average_distances = np.mean(cluster_distances) .`  Recall, the best valu

 <img src="images/elbow.png" alt="Description" width="400" height="400" />
+Cluster 2
+`Average distances to cluster centers 0 : 1.048895108693887
+Average distances to cluster centers  1 : 4.882079076503271`

+k = 2 is not an ideal choice.
+The average distance for cluster  is far from the centroid of that cluster.

+<iframe src="table/group2.html" style="width:100%; height:600px; border:none;"></iframe>

+Cluster 3
+`Average distances to cluster centers  0 : 1.048895108693887
+Average distances to cluster centers  1 : 3.797262823888206
+Average distances to cluster centers  2 : 3.9403778182007745`
+<iframe src="table/group3.html" style="width:100%; height:600px; border:none;"></iframe>

+Cluster 4
+`Average distances to cluster centers  0 : 1.048895108693887
+Average distances to cluster centers  1 : 1.7914051320116562
+Average distances to cluster centers  2 : 3.9403778182007745
+Average distances to cluster centers  3 : 2.02173097587902`

+<iframe src="table/group4.html" style="width:100%; height:600px; border:none;"></iframe>

+Cluster 5
+`Average distances to cluster centers  1 : 1.7914051320116562
+Average distances to cluster centers  2 : 2.412588434415901
+Average distances to cluster centers  3 : 2.02173097587902
+Average distances to cluster centers  4 : 0.0`
+<iframe src="table/group5.html" style="width:100%; height:600px; border:none;"></iframe>

+Cluster 6
+`Average distances to cluster centers  0 : 1.048895108693887
+Average distances to cluster centers  1 : 1.4682374763291322
+Average distances to cluster centers  2 : 1.8362119818816374
+Average distances to cluster centers  3 : 2.02173097587902
+Average distances to cluster centers  4 : 0.0
+Average distances to cluster centers  5 : 1.4339672723904813`
+<iframe src="table/group6.html" style="width:100%; height:600px; border:none;"></iframe>

 Another method for determining the number of clusters is silhouette.
 This method compute coefficients of each point and measures how much a point is like its own cluster compared to  other clusters.
 The score ranges between 1 and -1 where a high represents that the point matches the cluster.
 Based on visualization, five seems to be the optimal number of clusters.

 <img src="images/silhouette.png" alt="Description" width="400" height="400" />

-Cluster 4
+Cluster 7
+`Average distances to cluster centers  0 : 1.048895108693887
+Average distances to cluster centers  1 : 1.4682374763291322
+Average distances to cluster centers  2 : 1.1335497740018676
+Average distances to cluster centers  3 : 1.3122798082020588
+Average distances to cluster centers  4 : 0.0
+Average distances to cluster centers  5 : 1.4339672723904813
+Average distances to cluster centers  6 : 1.5523602775977956`
-<iframe src="table/group4.html" style="width:100%; height:600px; border:none;"></iframe>
+<iframe src="table/group5.html" style="width:100%; height:600px; border:none;"></iframe>